zhuohan/teamKill/docs/final.md

 ### Improvement

 After evaluating the previous combined version of our algorithm, we realize that the running time of navigating algorithm is too long.
-Sometimes, the agent gets conflicting decision between level 2 and level 3 and it keeps switching because the running time is just at the limit.
+Sometimes, the agent gets a conflicting decision between level 2 and level 3 and it keeps switching because the running time is just at the limit.

 In order to help our AI decide which method to use, we added the navigation memory to our agent.
 The navigation memory records part of the previous navigation result.
 It remembers the next four steps the navigation will go after finding the route.
 If the next step is available the agent will just walk to that step instead of recalculating the navigation algorithm again.